What is the test for “crafting a fair and sensible solution”?

 Other Questions

-What is the test for establishing a charitable purpose?
+What is the test for admitting liability in a motor vehicle accident?
 (New Brunswick, Canada)

 What is the objective component of an ITO and what is the subjective component?
 (New Brunswick, Canada)